Any links to Amazon are affiliate links.

 Baby Whisperer Tips to Get Baby Sleeping Through the Night.
 What to do to help baby sleep through the night.

-- Don’t rush in.
+Don’t rush in.
 Babies sleep fitfully.
 Do not respond to every noise you hear.
-It took me a long time to learn this with Brayden, and I was really good about it with Kaitlyn.
+It took me a long time to learn this with Brayden, and I was really good about it with Kaitlyn and my other girls.
 Give baby a chance to work things out on her own.

 - 5-6 AM “Night” Wakings